heyyitskelvi/Gen-Con-Tools/README.md

+# MOST OF THESE ARE BROKEN AS OF 2025
 # Gen Con Tools

 Welcome to the Gen Con Tools repository!
 This project contains a set of TamperMonkey scripts designed to enhance your Gen Con experience by providing additional functionalities for managing hotels, tickets, and event schedules.